Cancel anytime

 History and Background

-Kraft Heinz Co. was formed in 2015 through the merger of Kraft Foods and H.J.
-Heinz Holding Corporation.
-Kraft Foods was founded in 1903, and H.J.
+Kraft Heinz was formed in 2015 through the merger of Kraft Foods Group and H.J.
+Heinz Holding Corporation, orchestrated by Berkshire Hathaway and 3G Capital.
+Kraft Foods traces its roots back to 1903, while H.J.
 Heinz was founded in 1869.
 The merger created one of the largest food and beverage companies in the world.

 Core Business Areas